Toepas/Discord-activity-Monitor/README.md

 ## Getting started
 ### Invite
 - By using this bot you agree to the terms laid out in the [Privacy & Terms](./docs/privacy-and-terms.md) document
-- If you agree, use my [public invite](https://discordapp.com/oauth2/authorize?client_id=575115003875688448&scope=bot&permissions=268454912) to invite the bot to your server
+- If you agree, you can use my [public invite](https://discordapp.com/oauth2/authorize?client_id=575115003875688448&scope=bot&permissions=268454912) to invite the bot to your server
+- See the [self hosting section](#self-hosting) for details on running on your own server

 ### Setup
 **Admin only**